 Hard money lenders are typically companies, or individuals, that lend money based on the investment potential of the property you are buying, and typically not your credit score.
-Hard money Loans usually cost more than an average mortgage from a bank because they’re a quicker & more immediate than a bank loan.
+Hard money Loans usually cost more than an average mortgage from a bank because they’re quicker & more immediate than a bank loan.

-So, how do you find hard money lenders for a proof of funds?
+So, how do you find hard money lenders for proof of funds?
 Well, first and foremost, attend your local REIA (Real Estate Investing Association) meetings, and meetup.com real estate events.
-You can also use my Google Ninja Trick by typing in "hard money lender" and your city name into google.
+You can also use my Google Ninja Trick by typing in "hard money lender" and your city name into Google.